Open-source indications & warning (I&W) intelligence

 Signal Alert Medium confidence

 Detected in [region] 6 hours before reported strike activity.
-Signal volume increased across 7 sources, with local language reporting appearing before major international coverage.
+Signal volume increased across 7 open sources, with local-language reporting appearing before major international coverage.
+Airspace closure pattern consistent with pre-strike activity observed in prior events.

 Signal sources7